cdktf/cdktf-provider-google/docs/oracleDatabaseAutonomousDatabase.python.md

 The password for the default ADMIN user.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.12.0/docs/resources/oracle_database_autonomous_database#admin_password OracleDatabaseAutonomousDatabase#admin_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.13.0/docs/resources/oracle_database_autonomous_database#admin_password OracleDatabaseAutonomousDatabase#admin_password}

+---

+##### `deletion_protection`<sup>Optional</sup> <a name="deletion_protection" id="@cdktf/provider-google.oracleDatabaseAutonomousDatabase.OracleDatabaseAutonomousDatabase.Initializer.parameter.deletionProtection"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Whether or not to allow Terraform to destroy the instance.

+Unless this field is set to false in Terraform state, a terraform destroy or terraform apply that would delete the instance will fail.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.13.0/docs/resources/oracle_database_autonomous_database#deletion_protection OracleDatabaseAutonomousDatabase#deletion_protection}

 ---